sotocama/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+#Here is a list of my favorite things
+- Learning git and github
+- Playing guitar
+- Long walks